radiospiel/omd/README.md

 "Oh My Doc" –– or, short, `omd`, is a preprocessor which lets an author write markdown containing code.
 When preprocessing the document `omd` executes this code and embeds the results into the generated markdown output.
 This should help you write about code, or discuss data.
 In general one could see `omd` as a server-less, lightweight, alternative to a Jypiter Notebook.

 The input to *omd* still looks like and very much is markdown.
-Fenced markdown blocks might contain omd processing instructions; for details check the [manual](doc/manual.md).

 Currently *omd* supports the following input: